 But all is not lost.
 The resourceful bowhunter simply changes gears and tries other avenues to success.

-Just don't forget to pack knee pads to protect from sharp rocks and hard ground while crawling, leather gloves to deter cactus spines and 3-D camouflage (preferably in Max-1) to confuse the antelope's sharp eyes.
+Just don't forget to pack knee pads to protect from sharp rocks and hard ground while crawling, leather gloves to deter cactus spines and 3-D camouflage (preferably in Max-1 XT) to confuse the antelope's sharp eyes.
 It isn't easy, but it sure is exciting when that one-in-10 stalk finally comes together and you find yourself within range of a trophy speed goat.
-Honing long-range shooting skills is a huge boon here.
+Honing long-range shooting skills is a huge help here.

 Decoying is another worthwhile ploy, sometimes productive during August seasons, but best during the late September rut (where available).
 Decoying early seasons is hit-and-miss at best, with bucks coming through curiosity only, while rutting bucks can prove somewhat fearless in defending territories.
 The idea is to slip undetected within 200 or 300 yards and downwind of a lone buck or one with a harem of does, and tip the decoy (normally a small buck) into view.
 Using a snort call to grab his attention is sometimes needed.
 Rut responses are normally immediate and determined, resulting in close-range shots while using the decoy as cover.